Chart Color Schemes

 AreaSearch assessment of residential approval activity sees Sunshine Beach among the top 30% of areas assessed nationwide

-AreaSearch analysis of ABS building approval numbers in Sunshine Beach shows around 11 residential properties granted approval annually over the past five financial years.
-This totals an estimated 58 homes from FY-21 to FY-25.
-So far in FY-26, 4 approvals have been recorded.
+Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, Sunshine Beach recorded approximately 11 residential properties granted approval annually over the past five financial years, totalling an estimated 58 homes.
+So far in FY-26, six approvals have been recorded.
+On average, 3.7 new residents arrive per year per dwelling constructed between FY-21 and FY-25, indicating demand outpacing supply which typically puts upward pressure on prices and increases competition among buyers.

 Frequently Asked Questions - Development